James Earl Coleman

 James Earl Coleman Jr. (born December 1, 1946) is an American attorney.
 He currently serves as the John S. Bradway Professor of Law and Director of the Center for Criminal Justice and Professional Responsibility at the Duke University School of Law.
-He was the primary member of serial killer Ted Bundy's last defense team.
+He was the primary member of the last defense team of serial killer Ted Bundy.

-He became involved in the 2006 Duke lacrosse team scandal when he was appointed chair of the lacrosse ad hoc review committee by Duke University's president Richard H. Brodhead.
+In 2006 he was appointed chair of a review committee regarding the 2006 Duke University lacrosse case.
 He has appeared on 60 Minutes, The Early Show, and other national broadcasts.

-He currently teaches Law at the Duke University School of Law where he is the co-director of the Duke Law Wrongful Convictions Clinic and faculty advisor of the Innocence Project.
+Coleman teaches Law at the Duke University School of Law, where he is also co-director of the Duke Law Wrongful Convictions Clinic and faculty advisor of the Innocence Project.
 In 2015 Coleman was honored with the Raeder-Taslitz Award from the American Bar Association’s Criminal Justice Section.
 In 2022, Coleman was named the 2022 Lemkin Rule of Law Guardian by the Bolch Judicial Institute at Duke Law School.